MCP Servers

 The wrong app is receiving keyboard events

-Use the target_app parameter to explicitly specify the bundle ID:
+Use the target_app or target_window_id parameter to explicitly specify the target:

 await client.type('hello', 'com.apple.TextEdit')